f3-factory/F3com-data/cursor/main.md

 **Define hooks to the `beforeinsert`, `beforeupdate`, `afterinsert` and `afterupdate` events**

-The `beforesave` hook will be executed just before any INSERT or UPDATE statement.
+The `beforesave` hook will be executed just before any INSERT or UPDATE statement and is able to abort the event by returning `false`.

 The `aftersave` hook will be executed right after any issued INSERT or UPDATE statement.